 If you don’t do proper treatment, it might leave an infection because of the trapped moisture.
 Also, this might cause a kind of inflammation on their highly sensitive skin as well.

 Unfortunately, not many dog owners are aware of this.
 They think that the perfect solution is a wash and that the dog is dirty and matted.

 All this makes the situation equally worse, and here is where dog grooming comes in.
 You can either go for some professional help or can go for home treatment as well.

 Selecting the Appropriate Expert:

-Selecting the right groomer and expert is one of the most crucial aspects for you and your dog.
+Choosing the right groomer and expert is one of the most crucial aspects for you and your dog.

-To get your dog to have the best experience for their first and regular grooming procedure makes sure that you select an expert.
+To get your dog to have the best experience for their first and regular grooming procedure, makes sure that you select an expert.